Sanjay1031/CapstoneProject/Design/DesignDoc.md

 _Describe broadly how you are proposing to solve for the requirements you described in Section 2.
 This may include class diagram(s) showing what components you are planning to build.
 You should argue why this architecture (organization of components) is reasonable.
 That is, why it represents a good data flow and a good separation of concerns.
 Where applicable, argue why this architecture satisfies the stated requirements._

-This initial iteration will provide the minimum viable product (MVP) including adding, retrieving, and updating an employee contact information for the admin role.
+This initial iteration will provide the minimum viable product (MVP) including adding, retrieving, and updating an expense information for the user role.

-We will use API Gateway and Lambda to create 5 endpoints (GetExpense, Add/UpdateExpense, GetTaggedExpense, GetBudget, Add/UpdateBudget) that will handle the creation, updation, and retrieval of expense and budget information to satisfy our requirements.
+We will use API Gateway and Lambda to create 6 endpoints (GetExpense, Add/UpdateExpense, GetTaggedExpense, GetBudget, Add/UpdateBudget, BudgetStatus) that will handle the creation, update, and retrieval of expense and budget information to satisfy our requirements.

 We will store expense and budget information in a table in DynamoDB.